ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data are recorded values obtained through observation, measurement,
+&nbsp;     Data is recorded information about something: an observation, a measurement,

-&nbsp;     or collection.
+&nbsp;     a response, a transaction, or a sensor reading.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     They are created through specific processes that determine what is

-&nbsp;     recorded and how it is recorded.

 &nbsp;   </p>